leorickli/wordpress-aws/9 - Installing WordPress.md

 <img width="673" alt="Screenshot 2023-05-27 at 21 38 02" src="https://github.com/leorickli/wordpress-aws/assets/106999054/9a211a2d-c1ac-4631-bb13-68c31b425168">

-Once we finished on filling the info required, we have exit Nano, to do that, press "Control + X" > "Y" > "Enter".
+Once we finished on filling the info required, we exit Nano.
+To do that, press "Control + X" > "Y" > "Enter".

 ### 9. Restart the webserver
 ```